 The timer register is configured as a PWM generator.
 As the count rolls over from all 1s to all 0s, it sets the timer interrupt flag TFx.
 Timer0 uses the control bits {T0XL, T0X12, T0C/T} to set the clock source to count.
 And it also uses TR0 and {T0G1, T0GATE} to select the gating sources to block the trigger signal to stop the counting.
 Timer1 uses the control bits {T1X12, T1C/T} to set the clock source to count.
 And it uses TR1 and {T1G1, T1GATE} to select the gating sources to block the trigger signal to stop the counting.
-Timer1 uses the pWM function of Timer 0/1 is shown in Figure 16-1 and Figure 16-2.
+Mode 0 operation is the same for Timer0 and Timer1.
+The PWM function of Timer 0/1 is shown in Figure 16-1 and Figure 16-2.